 The question of tech skills is a hard one to answer.
 I recognize there have been many situations in my career where my background has helped me.
-For a product manager a tech background means:
+For a product manager a tech background means you can:

-- You find it easier to define what is needed in terms that a dev team can easily understand.
+- Find it easier to define what is needed in terms that a dev team can easily understand.

-- You can discuss scope knowing what may have a bigger impact on effort
+- Discuss scope knowing what may have a bigger impact on effort

-- You can build relationships faster with teams.
+- Build relationships faster with teams.
 It’s easier to speak the same language and understand how to transmit ideas in a way that will compel engineers.

 But I also have two major concerns: